 - Liver problems

-On average the body can eliminate 0.015% BAC per hour, so depending on the person and type of alcohol, they may have a BAC of 0.02% – 0.03% at a rate of 1 drink per hour.
+On average the body can eliminate 0.015% BAC per hour.
+This means that depending on the person and type of alcohol, they may have a BAC of 0.02% – 0.03% at a rate of 1 drink per hour.
 That means, the body can take one to two hours to metabolize the alcohol consumed in that hour.
 If you have two glasses of wine with dinner, it could take up to six hours for you to fully break down the alcohol, depending on the variables listed above.

 For a person with alcoholism who may consume closer to 10 glasses of wine (about two bottles) in a day or binge, it could take up to 15 hours or more for the body to fully metabolize and eliminate the alcohol consumed from the bloodstream.
 That means the person binge drinking two bottles of wine will not start to be “sober” until 12 hours to 15 hours after drinking.

 How Long Does Alcohol Stay in Your System?